Migrations

 Apply migrations

 will run the compiled js file.
-This command is safer, and used in production.- you can also apply any specific migration.
+This command is safer, and used in production.- You can also apply any specific migration.
 Look at the documentation for more details.

 Undo migration